drumdog/beautiful-jekyll/_posts/2017-11-06-the-day-i-met-bev-bevan.md

 tags: [Bev Bevan, drummer, interview]
 ---

 Earlier this year I had the opportunity to interview comedian Jasper Carrot for my local entertainment magazine.
 As I was lead backstage to meet the man himself his tour manager said, "I've arranged for you to have a chat with the shows drummer first."
 Great I thought, always glad to chat to a fellow drummer.
-As it turned out the show's drummer was Japers old school pal and Rock and roll hall of farm inaugurated legend Bev Bevan.
+As it turned out the show's drummer was Japer's old school pal and Rock 'n Roll hall of fame inaugurated legend Bev Bevan.

 With absolutely no questions prepared I just let Bev talk about his amazing career while I listened, completely star struck.